B4PT0R/objdict/README.md

 #or
 data = objdict.load("my_toml_file.toml",_backend='toml')

+#Mismatching file extension and backend will throw an exception

-#class methods creating new instances can be passed parameters accepted in the objdict constructor to control the properties of the created instance:
+#any class method creating a new instance can be passed parameters accepted in the objdict constructor to control the properties of the created instance:
 data = objdict.loads(string,_backend='json',_use_default=True,_default=None,_auto_self=False)
 data = objdict.load(file,_backend='toml',_use_default=False,_auto_self=True)